tiberlab/tibercad/manual/Sphinx/Complete/modules/Dsc.rst

    }
   }

-The Module ``dssc_generation`` defines the photogeneration within the device.
+The **Module** *dssc_generation* defines the photogeneration within the device.
-The generation model must define which is the region(s) where photogeneration occurs (regions), the intensity of light (``light_intensity``), the direction of the light rays (``light_direction``), the kind of Dye used in the cell (``dye``) and the boundary region illuminated (in our example ``anode``).
+The generation model must define which is the region(s) where photogeneration occurs (``regions``), the intensity of light (``light_intensity``), the direction of the light rays (``light_direction``), the kind of Dye used in the cell (``dye``) and the boundary region illuminated (in our example ``anode``).

-Another flag ``illumination_spectrum = <source_spectrum>`` can be set if we want to change the solar spectrum for generation (for example in case the light source we want to simulate is not the conventional sun spectrum).
+Another keyword,  ``illumination_spectrum = <source_spectrum>`` can be set if we want to change the solar spectrum for the generation, in case the light source we want to simulate is not the conventional sun spectrum.

-By default the flag is set to ``illumination_spectrum = Sun1p5am`` conventional sun spectrum 1.5 AM.
+By default the flag is set to ``illumination_spectrum = Sun1p5am``, the conventional sun spectrum 1.5 AM.

 ::